Quality edtech for ELLs isn't easy to find, but great options do exist.

-Because there are so many apps and edtech tools available today, you might expect to find lots of them made specifically for ELL, bilingual, or dual-immersion classrooms.
+Because there are so many apps and edtech tools available today, you might expect to find lots of them made specifically for English language development (ELD), bilingual, or dual-immersion classrooms.
 Unfortunately, this isn't the case: Tools designed specifically for English-language learners are few and far between (though there are definitely some out there).

 There are, nevertheless, a lot of great edtech tools and strategies you can use with your ELLs, even if the tools themselves aren't ELL-specific.
 Some might even be tools you've already heard of or used -- with an ELL-specific use case that's been hiding in plain sight.

 So, what's the best way to find and use great digital tools with your ELLs?
 A lot will depend on your students' specific needs, but here are a few things to think about when finding the best tools for your classroom.

 1. Look for ELL-friendly supports in the tools you're already using.